NETTRRE/GRN-infer/Data/README.md

-# LogSR: Prior-Guided, Multi-Objective Symbolic Regression for GRN Inference
+# LogSR: Prior-guided Monte Carlo tree search for symbolic inference of gene regulatory network from single-cell transcriptomics data

 This repository does not bundle datasets.
 LogSR consumes three inputs that can be obtained from well-established public resources